jdknight/nfsn-ddns/README.md

 ```

 Both Docker build calls will by default load a container with the
-PyPI versin of nfsn-ddns.
-Users wanting to use the local implemetnation
+PyPI version of nfsn-ddns.
+Users wanting to use the local implementation
-in their container can do so by first building a release, followed by
+in their container can do so by performing a Docker build with the
-performing a Docker build with a `--build-arg local` argument.
+`--build-arg local` argument.

 For example:

 ```
-cd nfsn-ddns
-python -m build
-cd docker
 docker compose build --build-arg BUILD_MODE=local docker compose up --detach
 ```